rajeshpleti/SITHARAMA/Elysium search index .md

 ![create index](create-index-pattern.png)

-3. Start typing in the Index pattern field, and Kibana looks for the names of Elasticsearch indices that match your input.
+3. Start typing in the Index pattern field, and Kibana looks for the names of Elysiumsearch indices that match your input.
 	* Use a wildcard (*) to match multiple indices.
 For example, suppose your system creates indices for Apache data using the naming scheme filebeat-apache-a, filebeat-		apache-b, and so on.
 An index pattern named filebeat-a matches a single source, and filebeat-* matches multiple data sources.
 Using a wildcard is the most popular approach.
 	* Select multiple indices by entering multiple strings, separated with a comma.
 Make sure there is no space after the comma.
 For example, filebeat-a,filebeat-b matches two indices, but not other indices you might have afterwards (filebeat-c).Use a minus sign (-) to exclude an index, for example, test*,-test3.